Almond Oil for Dark Circles: Amazingly Simple Solution

 This oil is what we will refer to as “almond oil” throughout our article.
 This is the only oil derived from an almond that should be used on the skin.
 This particular oil comes from the Sweet Almond Tree (Prunus Dulcis, Var.
 Amygdalus).

-Sweet almond oil is a carrier oil that is able to be applied to the skin directly just like coconut or jojoba oil.
+Sweet almond oil is a carrier oil that can be applied to the skin directly, just like coconut or jojoba oil.
 Sweet almond trees generally have white blossoms.

 “Bitter” Almond Oil –

 This oil comes from the Bitter Almond Tree (Prunus Dulcis, Var.
 Amara).
 The oil, often called “bitter almond oil,” usually refers to the actual essential oil produced from bitter almond trees.